Skip to content

 NO

-Third conditional: 'If + had + PP, would have + PP' (see LC4.4)
+Third conditional: 'If + had + PP, would have + PP' (the result also occurred in the past, see LC4.4)

 NO